 It’s good to change things up a little and try something new every now and then.
 That’s exactly what I did recently by

-stepping rolling out of my fashion comfort zone for my friends wedding day.
+stepping rolling out of my fashion comfort zone for my friend’s wedding day.
 The hunt for finding the perfect dress for wheelchair users began.

 For months leading up to the wedding, all I did was worry about what I would wear for her special day.
 I wanted to look really nice and feel good about myself.
-Most days I’m a skinny jeans, casual top and converse kinda gal.
+Most days I’m skinny jeans, a casual top and converse kinda gal.
 So the thought of dressing up was daunting.
 Even though I always wear trousers I couldn’t stop thinking about the possibility of wearing a dress for the occasion.

 Finding a dress if you’re a wheelchair user